prav-nak/dash_app_topology/README.md

 ## TL;DR

+- This repo is a POC (proof of concept) to use CUDA-based sparse solvers for GPUs.
 - This repo implements SIMP-based topology optimization for compliance minimization (aka find the stiffest possible structure under a given loading.)
 - Straightforward re-implementation of the famous [**A 99 line topology optimization code written in Matlab**](https://www.topopt.mek.dtu.dk/Apps-and-software/A-99-line-topology-optimization-code-written-in-MATLAB)
 - Uses CUDA sparse solvers for solving linear system of equations on GPU